By Dr. Janetta L. Arellano, pediatric resident at CHOC

 If you’re concerned that your teen may not be getting the vitamins they need, speak to their pediatrician about dietary changes or a vitamin supplementation plan.
 Although most over-the-counter vitamin supplements are typically safe, they can cause toxicity if taken above the RDA.
 Symptoms of toxicity include nausea, rashes and headaches.

-A guide to teens and vitamins
+A guide to vitamins for teens

 Helps with: night and color vision, in addition to normal growth, healthy skin and tissue repair.